Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-b2c-oidc/README.md

 Please make sure that these two placeholders should be the same as `application.yml` respectively.

 ### Run with Maven
+First, we need to ensure that this [instruction] is completed before run.
 ```
 # Under sdk/spring project root directory
 mvn clean install -DskipTests